OpenBuildings/jam/guide/jam/getting-started.md

 ### Prerequisite Database Table

 Creating the database table.
 To work with the ORM we need a table to actually relate to.
-You can create a table by a lot of means, the easiest is by downloading "OpenBuildings/kohana-cli" and "OpenBuildings/timestamped-migrations" Kohana modules.
+You can create a table by a lot of means, the easiest is by downloading [OpenBuildings/timestamped-migrations](https://github.com/OpenBuildings/timestamped-migrations) module (And the associated [Kohana-Minion](https://github.com/kohana/minion/tree/k3.2-v1.0).

 From there you write

- kohana db:generate create_table_posts
+ minion db:generate --name=create_table_posts

 Modifiy the resulting migration file to look like this